Where does your carrier offer 5G? That’s an excellent question!

 “At some point, Verizon and AT&T will have to admit that mid-band spectrum is needed to have substantial 5G coverage,” Moore said.
 “Once they make that leap–and doing so is complicated–then they will be able to post 5G maps.”

-For now, here’s how much detail you can get from each of the four carriers about this long-awaited, immensely-hyped advance in wireless connectivity.
+For now, here’s how much detail you can get from each of the four carriers about this long-awaited, immensely hyped advance in wireless connectivity.

 AT&T

-This carrier offers the fewest specifics about its 5G coverage, saying only that it’s available “in select areas” of Los Angeles, San Diego, San Francisco, and San Jose, Calif.; Jacksonville and Orlando, Fla.; Atlanta; Indianapolis; Louisville; New Orleans; Charlotte and Raleigh, N.C.; Las Vegas; New York City; Oklahoma City; Nashville; and Austin, Dallas, Houston, San Antonio and Waco, Tex.
+This carrier offers the fewest specifics about its 5G coverage, saying only that it’s available “in select areas” of Los Angeles, San Diego, San Francisco, and San Jose, Calif.; Jacksonville and Orlando, Fla.; Atlanta; Indianapolis; Louisville; New Orleans; Charlotte and Raleigh, N.C.; Las Vegas; New York City; Oklahoma City; Nashville; and Austin, Dallas, Houston, San Antonio, and Waco, Tex.

 Spokeswoman Lindsay Lougee didn’t provide a timetable for posting more detailed maps, saying in an email, “As we continue to expand availability we’ll share more information.”

-At least consumers don’t have to worry about buying a 5G phone from this carrier and finding out that it works at 4G speed in most places: The carrier is only selling Samsung’s Galaxy S10 5G to business customers.
+At least consumers don’t have to worry about buying a 5G phone from this carrier and finding out that it works at 4G speed in most places: the carrier is only selling Samsung’s Galaxy S10 5G to business customers.

 Sprint

-The one carrier that’s providing 5G over only mid-band frequencies–Sprint’s using the same 2.5 GHz spectrum on which its 4G LTE rides–also provides actual coverage maps that let you inspect its potential on a block-by-block level.
-In Atlanta, Chicago, Dallas-Fort Worth, Houston, Kansas City, Los Angeles, New York, Phoenix, and Washington DC, you can zoom into its regular coverage map and see 5G in orange, overlaid on the yellow that represents Sprint’s 4G reach.
+The one carrier that’s providing 5G over only mid-band frequencies—Sprint’s using the same 2.5 GHz spectrum on which its 4G LTE rides—also provides actual coverage maps that let you inspect its potential on a block-by-block level.
+In Atlanta, Chicago, Dallas-Fort Worth, Houston, Kansas City, Los Angeles, New York, Phoenix, and Washington, D.C., you can zoom into its regular coverage map and see 5G in orange, overlaid on the yellow that represents Sprint’s 4G reach.

 My own informal testing with a loaned Sprint hotspot suggests this map paints a conservative picture of Sprint’s 5G coverage.
-For example, although it indicates no signal on Georgetown University’s DC campus, that HTC device showed a full-strength 5G signal on the fourth floor of its business-school building.
+For example, although it indicates no signal on Georgetown University’s D.C. campus, that HTC device showed a full-strength 5G signal on the fourth floor of its business-school building.

 T-Mobile

 T-Mobile’s 5G coverage maps look pretty, but they don’t convey that much detail about the millimeter-wave service available to users of Samsung’s Galaxy S10 5G phone in Atlanta, Cleveland, Dallas, Las Vegas, Los Angeles, and New York.
-That’s because they’re pictures, not actual maps: You can’t zoom into or search these overhead views of those cities, on which only major streets carry labels.
+That’s because they’re pictures, not actual maps: you can’t zoom into or search these overhead views of those cities, on which only major streets carry labels.
 So if you don’t know individual intersections from their shapes alone, the magenta highlights on these visuals may not offer much advice.

 But T-Mobile is also deploying 5G on lower frequencies that will reach further—once phones arrive that support those bands.
 Consider that yet another reason to hold off on buying a 5G phone, as if T-Mo’s $1,100 price for the S10 5G wasn’t enough of a deterrent.